demystifyfp/demystifyfp/content/fsharp/series/fstweet/posting-new-tweet.md

 ## Full Page Refresh

-In the both signup and login pages, we are doing full page refresh when the user submitted the form.
-But in the wall page, doing a full page refresh while posting a new tweet is not a good user experience.
+In both signup and login pages, we are doing full page refresh when the user submitted the form.
+But on the wall page, doing a complete page refresh while posting a new tweet is not a good user experience.

-The better option would be having a javascript code on the wall page, doing a [AJAX](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) POST request with a JSON payload when the user click the `Tweet` button.
+The better option would be have some javascript code on the wall page, doing an [AJAX](https://developer.mozilla.org/en-US/docs/AJAX/Getting_Started) POST request with a JSON payload when the user clicks the `Tweet` button.

-That means we need to have a corresponding end point on the server responding to this request!
+That means we need to have a corresponding endpoint on the server responding to this request!

-## Revisting The requiresAuth function
+## Revisiting The requiresAuth function

-Before creating a HTTP endpoint to handle new tweet, let's have a revisit to our authentication implementation to add support for JSON HTTP endpoints.
+Before creating an HTTP endpoint to handle new tweet, let's have a revisit to our authentication implementation to add support for JSON HTTP endpoints.

 ```fsharp
 let requiresAuth fSuccess =